History Colorado Announces the 13th Biennial Barbara Sudler Award

 For the best work of nonfiction on a western American subject by a female author.
-The award, which carries a cash prize of $500 for the author and certificates for both author and publisher, will be presented at History Colorado’s annual meeting in October, 2012.
+The award, which carries a cash prize of $500 for the author and certificates for both author and publisher, will be presented at History Colorado’s annual awards presentation in February, 2017.

 Send entries to: